 On December 21st, Gov. Jay Inslee and state health officials announced new international travel restrictions on travelers arriving from the United Kingdom and South Africa and other nations that have reported cases of a COVID-19 virus that has mutated.
-The order is not a mandate or a ban on travel but is recommending that travelers from these countries should isolate themselves for 14 days upon arrival in Washington state, including those who just arrived in the past days.
-Experts said that the vaccines being rolled out would still be effective against it, indicating that early evidence shows the strain is not more lethal but is roughly 70% more contagious.
 Watch the announcement here.